wlwl2/godot-docs/classes/class_renderingserver.rst

 :ref:`Features<enum_RenderingServer_Features>` **FEATURE_MULTITHREADED** = ``1``

-Hardware supports multithreading.
-This enum is currently unused in Godot 3.x.
+**Deprecated:** This constant has not been used since Godot 3.0.

+.. container:: contribute

+	There is currently no description for this enum.
+Please help us by :ref:`contributing one <doc_updating_the_class_reference>`!

 .. rst-class:: classref-section-separator